Answers to frequently asked questions about UvA Matching.

 We recommend matching for your first choice of programme.
 UvA Matching is not intended to be a study choice activity; you must make your decision before 1 May.
 If you are not sure which programme you'd like to do, we recommend taking part in the informational activities focused on helping you choose the right degree programme (Bachelor's Day, taster sessions and shadowing).

 A study choice recommendation for a degree programme will remain valid for one year.
-This means that if you decide to do the programme one year later (for instance, to take a gap year or becuase you've failed your final exam) you do not need to participate in UvA Matching for the same programme againr.
-However, you will still have to submit a request for dispensation in the year in which you will be starting the programme.
+This means that if you decide to do the programme one year later (for instance, to take a gap year or because you've failed your final exam) you do not need to participate in UvA Matching for the same programme again.